 Analyzes film as an expression of popular culture; focuses on films dealing with the subject of crime.
 Particular attention to portrayal of violence and the images of women.
 Discusses the images of police, correctional officers and other criminal justice professionals.

 CJ 853.
-Crime Prevention through Environmental Design 3 credit hours
+Crime Prevention through Environmental Design (3).

 Examines the premises and concepts of Crime Prevention Through Environmental Design (CPTED), including access control, natural surveillance, territorial reinforcement and activity support.
 Emphasizes case studies and field research.

-An analysis of the criminal justice process as related to the youthful offender.
-Emphasizes functional components, such as training of corrections personnel, community coordination for delinquency prevention and control, police-school relations, and ethical, administrative and operational aspects of juvenile justice agencies.
+Analyzes the criminal justice process as related to the youthful offender.
+Emphasizes functional components such as training of corrections personnel, community coordination for delinquency prevention and control, police-school relations, and ethical, administrative and operational aspects of juvenile justice agencies.

 Presents students with a greater understanding of the complex structure of penal codes in the United States.
 Traditional issues covered in a criminal law course, such as actus reus (the act requirement), mens rea (the mental element), and punishment philosophy are addressed.
 Challenges students to integrate these elements into a workable penal code that fits into the larger framework of the purposes that punishment serves.

 Practical introduction to qualitative research methods and their applicability in the social sciences.
 Provides an overview of the theoretical and philosophical perspectives informing qualitative research.
 Methods (design, data collection, data analysis and reporting) used in qualitative research for criminal justice and criminology are examined and applied.

 CJ 882.
 Individual Directed Study in Criminal Justice (1-6).

 Faculty-directed readings and/or research in special areas of interest in the field of criminal justice.
 Prerequisites: graduate coordinator's and instructor's consent.

 CJ 891.
 Seminar in Judicial Process (3).